 Interested in developing microservices? 🤔 Make sure to check out our State of Microservices 2020 report – based on opinions of 650+ microservice experts!

-Why should you learn about design patterns?
+Why should you learn about design patterns in microservice architecture?

 If you DON’t care about microservices design patterns: